Tinyman392/GenomicModelCreator/README.md

 ## Prediction Scripts

-Prediction scripts predict2.py do exist, but are currently under testing and can be extremely buggy.
-These will most likely be rewritten in the future.
+Prediction scripts predict2.py do exist, but are currently under development.
 That said, the *predict2.py* script can be used to make predictions using an outputted model.
 As of writing, these scripts only support the use of fasta-derived models (there is currently no support for alignment-based models).

 The simplest of runs is be shown below: